frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 From now on, sorrow will always be able to associate itself with the Lord\'s chalice, to unite itself to His Passion for the redemption of all mankind.
 The sorrows, the pains, the tragedies of hearts, broken hearts, or other things that God may permit in our life---exterior pain, interior pain---all can be a divine call to unite ourselves to the chalice of Christ.

 What previously was meaningless now makes sense in Christ.
-Pope St. John Paul says, 'In Christ, we find the meaning and the purpose of our life.'
+Pope St. John Paul says, "In Christ, we find the meaning and the purpose of our life" (*cf*.
+John Paul II, *Homily*, World Youth Day, August 14, 1993).

 St. Paul says, "Therefore I endure everything for the sake of the elect, that they also may obtain the salvation which in Christ Jesus goes with eternal glory" (2 Tim.
 2:1).